rathmerdominik/ITB1-21WaBot/README.md

 # ITB1-21WaBot
-Whatsapp Bot for the managment of the ITB1-21 Group
+Highly modular Whatsapp Bot originally meant for maintaining my School class.

 ## Installation
 To install this bot you need to do the following: